-media host. journalist. life coach.
+media host. journalist. life & career coach.

 Barrel Dogs